If you’re looking for a crunchy or even chewy bar then this recipe is not for you.

-- Vegan vanilla protein powder
+Vegan vanilla protein powder

 Pure maple syrup

 Unsweetened vanilla almond milk (or milk of choice)

 The key to the buttery sugar cookie flavor is the mild, slightly sweet cashew butter.
 As I’m allergic to macadamia nuts, I haven’t tried these bars using macadamia nut butter, but I think it could work well as a substitute!

 Choosing a Protein Powder

 While I prefer whey protein for post-workout shakes (see this post on why), when it comes to making protein bars I prefer the flavor and texture that plant-based protein powders provide.

 Before using a vanilla protein powder in this recipe, make sure that you like the taste of it when mixed with your milk of choice as that’ll give you an idea of how these bars will taste (albeit they will still be a bit sweeter and more buttery thanks to the maple syrup and cashew butter).

 Make the oat flour in a food processor.
 I usually make a coarse flour for a little more texture to the bars, but if you want pure cookie-dough texture then pulse finer.

 Mix everything together (except the milk) well in a medium mixing bowl with a rubber spatula.
 I’m sure you could use a stand mixer, but I find it easier to get the texture just right by hand mixing.

 Slowly pour in the milk.
 Depending on what kind of protein powder you use, you may need more or less milk.
 They key is to get to a sticky cookie dough-consistency.

 Evenly spread the mixture into an 8×8 container.
 I used a glass dish and didn’t have any problems with the bars sticking, but to be safe you may want to put down a layer of parchment paper.
 Note for thicker bars, use a smaller container.

 Place in freezer for 15-20 minutes or until firm.
 Slice into 12 bars and store in the fridge for up to 7 days.
 You can make these last even longer by storing in the freezer for at least 3 months and thawing overnight in the fridge.

 If bringing to work, I recommend keeping them in a lunchbox with an ice pack or storing in your work fridge.

 If you enjoy these bars or have tips for making them even better, let me know!
 Drop a comment below or message me on Instagram @TheHealthyToast_RD.

 Pulse oats into a coarse flour using a food processor.
 If cashew butter is hard, microwave it in a small bowl for 20 seconds.

 Combine oats, protein powder, salt, cashew butter and maple syrup in a medium mixing bowl and stir well to combine.
 If using vanilla extract, add it in now.